-- Completion of a minimum of 32 college credit hours of study, but recommend completion of 55 required general education credits - Cumulative GPA of 2.75 or higher o At least two of the following general Science courses:
+- Completion of a minimum of 32 college credit hours of study, but recommend completion of 55 required general education credits - Cumulative GPA of 3.0 or higher, and maintain a 2.75 while in the nursing program

 Completion of the following courses with a grade of "C" or better is required for admission to the School of Nursing.
+Additionally, if a student receives a D or F in a pre-requisite course, it may be repeated only one time.
+Failure of any pre-requisite course twice makes the student ineligible for admission into OKWU School of Nursing.

+- At least two of the following general Science courses:

-Introduction to General and Organic Chemistry
+- Introduction to General and Organic Chemistry Microbiology Anatomy

-Microbiology

-Anatomy

-Physiology
+- Physiology

-English Composition 1 and 2
+- English Composition 1 and 2

-General Psychology
+- General Psychology

-Please note that all of the courses listed above must be completed with a grade of "C" or better to progress to junior level nursing courses.
-Additional consideration will be given to student ACT, SAT, GPA, and other test scores in making decisions for admission to the School of Nursing.
+Please note that all of the courses listed above must be completed with a grade of "C" or better to progress to next level of nursing courses.